Bike clutch – Different types explained with pros & cons

 Multiplate Clutch

 The multi-plate clutch is the most common type of clutch used in motorcycles.
 It can be used both as a wet and dry clutch unit.
-These types of clutches use several interleaved driven and friction plates placed in a standard hub.
-The main USP of a multi-plate clutch over a single-plate clutch is the high torque transmitting capacity.
+These types of clutches utilise several interleaved driven and friction plates, all of which are placed within a standard hub.
+The primary advantage of a multi-plate clutch over a single-plate clutch is its high torque-transmitting capacity.
 A multi-plate clutch is smaller than a single-plate clutch for a given torque capacity.
-Hence, it is used mainly in compact vehicles like motorcycles, etc. Let’s compare both multi-plate clutch and single-plate clutch below.
+Hence, it is primarily used in compact vehicles, such as motorcycles.

 Pros of Multi-plate clutch